TO THE SHAREHOLDERS

 Your directors recognize that there are uncertainties and risks attached to any business.
 The risks could be external, internal, or a combination of both.

 External risks can be an intensification of competition, technological obsolescence, changes in Government policy about taxes and levies or economic slowdown adversely impacting demand and profitability.
 In an increasingly globalized economy, world economic trends would also impact business of the Company.
 Such risks will be continuously monitored and appropriate action will be taken by the Company to minimize the same.
-Internal risks comprise operating risks, financial risks, and business risk.
+Internal risks comprise operating risks, financial risks and business risk.
 The Company will take effective steps to deal with such risks.

-Each business segment has been informed to identify and report quarterly to the next higher reporting level, on any major risks as perceived by them, whether they be internal or external risks and simultaneously take immediate steps to minimize the impact thereof.
+Each business segment has been informed to identify and report quarterly to the next higher reporting level on any major risks as perceived by them, whether they be internal or external risks and simultaneously take immediate steps to minimize the impact thereof.
 All aspects of the warehousing and treasury operations are being closely monitored to identify potential risks at an early stage, to ensure that appropriate risk mitigation measures are put in place.

 5.5 Internal Control Systems and Their Adequacy

 The Company has adequate internal control system to ensure protection of assets against loss from unauthorized use or disposal, proper maintenance of accounting records and adherence to Companys policies and procedures.
 The Company has appointed an Internal Auditor to conduct independent audits and submit periodical reports.
-An Audit Committee of the Board of Directors reviews the Internal Audit reports, annual financial statements, and internal control systems to ensure their effectiveness and adequacy.
+The Audit Committee of the Board of Directors reviews the Internal Audit reports, annual financial statements and internal control systems to ensure their effectiveness and adequacy.
+The Committee also interacts with the Internal/Statutory

-The Committee also interacts with the Internal/ Statutory Auditors from time to time.
+Auditors from time to time.
 Apart from this, audit reports and follow-up actions are periodically reviewed by the top management and remedial actions taken.

 5.6 Discussions on Financial Performance with Respect to Operational Performance

-During the year under review, your Company has invested a sum of 14806.58 lakhs in fixed deposits with banks and 1715.11 Lakhs in Mutual Funds.
-Capital Expenditure for the year amounted to 1289.99 lakhs (2023-24: 643.83 lakhs) and value of assets put into use during the year amounted to 1569.32 lakhs (2023-24: 885.66 lakhs).
+Capital Expenditure for the year amounted to 351.65 lakhs (2024-25: 1,289.99 lakhs) and value of assets put into use during the year amounted to 281.44 lakhs (2024-25: 1,569.32 lakhs).

 5.7 Material Developments in Human Resources/Industrial Relation Front, including Number of People Employed

-The details of the key financial ratios along with the explanation are provided in note no. 49 of the Financial Statement.
+The details of the other key financial ratios along with the explanation are provided in note no. 49 of the Financial Statement.

 6. DETAILS OF SUBSIDIARIES, JOINT VENTURES